ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 #### Schedule a Meeting

-User can schedule a meeting by specifying the duration (date and time)
+User can schedule a meeting by specifying the duration (name, start date and time, end date and time)

 User Input: *create meeting*

-Bot Reply: Enter Name of event.
+Bot Reply: Enter Name of event:

-User Input: {Enter event name} eg. scrum meeting
+User Input: {Enter event name} eg. Meeting with Team 24

 Bot Reply: Enter Start date of event: Use the format YYYY-MM-DD.